containers/podman/docs/source/markdown/podman-search.1.md

 Example if limit is 10 and two registries are being searched, the total number of results will be 20, 10 from each (if there are at least 10 matches in each).
 The order of the search results is the order in which the API endpoint returns the results.

+**--list-tags**

+List the available tags in the repository for the specified image.
+**Note:** --list-tags requires the search term to be a fully specified image name.
+The result contains the Image name and its tag, one line for every tag associated with the image.

 **--no-trunc**